foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.3.3 - 2014/10/13 =

+* Feature - ad and popup feature now only loads the HTML content if the event (video playback or video end) occurs - making it more suitable for ads (as they won't load on background)
+* Feature - custom plugin row action links added for easier access to Settings
+* Feature - Scan video length - more information about videos in queue
+* Feature - Scan video length - "Scan Now" button added!
+* Bugfix - Scan video length was using Flash encoded URLs
+* Bugfix - video splash image appearing around the video when video aspect ratio doesn't match the player size

 = 2.3.2 - 2014/10/06 =

 * Bugfix - bad Twitter sharing URLs